In short, the Sia project is intended to allow you to maintain control of your data.

 On the Sia network, a renter is someone who is paying to rent storage; a host is someone with excess storage space who elects to rent it out on the Sia network.
 You can be a renter, a host, or both at the same time on the Sia network.
-You can also simply use the Sia client as a wallet if you don't want to rent or host, or use Skynet to upload and share files at no cost.
+You can also simply use a Sia client as a wallet if you don't want to rent or host, or use Skynet to upload and share files at no cost.

 The Sia client allows renters and hosts to interact with each other by creating storage contracts.
 Renters can specify how much money, in Siacoins, they wish to spend on storage; hosts can specify storage prices and a number of other values that affect their probability of being selected for a contract.
 More information on renting and hosting can be found in the Renting and Hosting sections of this site.

-Another large component of the Sia network is the Sia blockchain and cryptocurrency (Siacoin), which is further discussed in Siacoins and Siafunds.
+Another large component of the Sia network is the Sia blockchain and cryptocurrency Siacoin, which is further discussed in Siacoins and Siafunds.
 The blockchain is responsible for managing storage contracts, as well as providing a means by which transactions between users can occur.
 The blockchain does not store renter data - if you rent storage space on Sia, it will be space on host computers.
 In regards to storing data, the blockchain is only used to manage the contracts and payments for the agreement of storing renter data on host machines.

 Encrypted, distributed, redundant data storage is the highlight of the primary Sia network.